marshackVB/rapid_nlp_blog/README.md

 #### Getting started:
 To get started training these models in your own Workspace, simply follow the below steps.
 Note that both model training and inference are intended to be perfomed using single-node, GPU-backed clusters that leverage the Databricks ML runtime.
 The project was most recently tested using Databricks ML runtime 11.0 and a virtual machine type equiped with a single GPU.
 The transformers library will distributed model training across multiple GPUs if your virtual machine has more than one.
- 1. Close this github repository into a Databricks Repo
+ 1. Clone this github repository into a Databricks Repo

  2. Open the **data** Notebook and attached the Notebook to a Cluster.
 Select "Run all" at the top of the notebook to download and store the example datasets as Delta tables.
 Review the cell outputs to see data samples and charts.